ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

--   **3) \"start / continue\"** The scheduler initiates the data transfers with \"io_start()\" with two parameters : a pointer to the base address of buffer, the size in bytes to tell :
+-   **3) \"start / continue\"** The scheduler initiates the data transfers with \"io_start()\" with two parameters : a pointer to the base address of buffer, the size in bytes to tell (\"io_start()\" returns a boolean telling if the data transfer is possible):

     -   **RX case** : \"this memory address and buffer size, exchanged during io_set() , is proposed for receiving new data\".